Comparison guide

 Is You Owe Me a replacement for accounting software?

 No. Use accounting software for formal business records, taxes, invoices, payroll, and official bookkeeping.
-You Owe Me is for everyday balances between real people.
+You Owe Me is for everyday balances between real people, including simple client payment records where you only need charges, payments, notes, reminders, and a clear remaining balance.

 Can I use You Owe Me for family reimbursements?